 Spalling on retaining walls

-Retaining walls are usually built with steel reinforced concrete or reinforced masonry block.
+Retaining walls are usually built with steel-reinforced concrete or reinforced masonry block.
 When spalling occurs, they begin to lose their structural strength and if severe enough may fail or collapse.
-Since moisture and cracking often leads to spalling and other damage, retaining walls should be checked from time to time.
+Since moisture and cracking often lead to spalling and other damage, retaining walls should be checked from time to time.
 Rust stains and efflorescence are two of the warning signs that moisture issues exist.

 It is wise to remember that when rebar rust, it also begins to lose tensile strength, which is key in the structural integrity of a retaining wall.